-Don’s primary focus is in implementing Lean transformations and providing practical Lean training in both manufacturing and health care settings.
+Don’s primary focus is in implementing Lean transformations and providing practical Lean training in manufacturing, office and health care settings.
 He also has expertise in RFID applications, plus experience working with clients through the VMEC New England Manufacturing Supply Chain (NEMSC) Defense Industry Initiative.
 He holds a Lean Bronze Certification and is recognized as a LBC-Sensei under the guidelines of the Society of Manufacturing Engineers (SME), the Association for Manufacturing Excellence (AME), American Society of Quality (ASQ), and the Shingo Prize for Excellence in Manufacturing.
 Don works from a home office based in New Haven, Vermont.

 Ken Walker brings to VMEC over 30 years manufacturing experience with engineered products.
 From technical applications of air and water pollution control systems to fabrication of custom aluminum structures, Ken has worked intimately with design and manufacturing teams.
 As Vice President of Operations and then President of a job shop manufacturer in Baltimore, MD, Ken applied his technical and financial experience to the strategic development of new products, improvement of manufacturing operations and allocation of scarce resources.
 Cellular production and work teams were key elements to the company’s success.

 Ken was trained as a Mechanical Engineer with distinction from Cornell University, Ithaca, NY, followed by a Master in Administrative Science from Johns Hopkins University and a Master of Finance from Loyola College, Baltimore, MD, and course work for a MS in Mechanical Engineering from the University of Maryland.

 In his 15 years with VMEC, Ken worked with manufacturers and service organizations throughout Vermont applying Lean fundamentals to improve work flow, workplace organization and problem solving.
 Additionally, he has used these techniques and the experience of eight years on the Board of Directors for a regional acute care hospital in Maryland to apply the same improvements to several medical centers in Vermont.

 Off the clock, Ken trains for endurance racing and competes in cross country skiing and 24 hour orienteering races at the international level.